sisk-http/docs/docs/ssl.md

 - Available on: Linux, macOS, Windows
 - Effort: easy

 **mitmproxy** is an interception proxy tool that allows developers and security testers to inspect, modify, and record HTTP and HTTPS traffic between a client (such as a web browser) and a server.
-You can use the **mitmdump** utility to start an reverse SSL proxy between your client and your Sisk application.
+You can use the **mitmdump** utility to start a reverse SSL proxy between your client and your Sisk application.

-1. Firstly, install the [mitmprxy](https://mitmproxy.org/) in your machine.
+1. Firstly, install [mitmproxy](https://mitmproxy.org/) on your machine.
 2. Start your Sisk application.
-For this example, we'll use the 8000 port as the insecure HTTP port.
+For this example, we'll use port 8000 as the insecure HTTP port.
-3. Start the mitmproxy server to listen the secure port at 8001:
+3. Start the mitmproxy server to listen on the secure port at 8001:

 ```sh
 mitmdump --mode reverse:http://localhost:8000/ -p 8001
 ```

 And you're ready to go!
-You can already your application through `https://localhost:8001/`.
+You can already access your application through `https://localhost:8001/`.
 Your application does not need to be running for you to start `mitmdump`.

 Alternatively, you can add a reference to the [mitmproxy helper](https://github.com/sisk-http/core/tree/main/extensions/Sisk.Helpers.mitmproxy) in your project.
 This still requires that mitmproxy is installed on your computer.